 One test of this dual-source theory came from presenting participants with visual SL tasks that manipulated probabilistic structure and speed of presentation (Bogaerts, Siegelman, & Frost, 2016).
 As predicted, both variables affected learning, with higher performance observed for stimuli with higher transition probabilities and longer exposure periods.
 People who benefited most from the longer inspection times were also better at learning the underlying statistical structure.
-This suggests that an individual's perceptual fluency may afford a significant advantage in statistical learning, and is consistent with the observation that at least one measure of statistical learning has been found to be associated with psychometric measures of processing speed (Kaufman et al., 2010).
+This suggests that an individual's perceptual fluency may afford a significant advantage in statistical learning has been found to be associated with psychometric measures of processing speed (Kaufman et al., 2010).